 On our travel day from San Diego to Anaheim I wanted to find a unique roadside attraction, and the Flower Fields at Carlsbad Ranch fit the bill perfectly.
-The Flower Fields are only open to the public seasonally (this year it is open March 1 – May 13, 2018) and boasts 50 acres of ranunculus blooms in an array of colors.
+The Flower Fields are only open to the public seasonally (this year it is open March 1 through May 12, 2019) and boasts 50 acres of ranunculus blooms in an array of colors.

 Admission costs $16 per adult and $8 per child aged 3-10 years.
 This fee allows you to roam the fields of blooming flowers, enter a maze of sweet peas that smells heavenly, visit the artist and rose gardens, learn about water-wise farming, burn some energy at Santa’s playground and check out the poinsettia greenhouse.
 For an extra $5 per adult and $3 per child you can ride in an antique wagon that drives you through the fields and hear the history of the farm.
 I was being cheap and opted not to buy passes for the wagon ride.
 In retrospect, that was dumb.
 The fields are deceptively large, and we were pretty darn tired after walking through only a portion.